 11. Don’t Use Food as Punishment or Reward

-Children who have experienced on multiple occasions food being withheld as a form of punishment may cause worry or anxiety that they will not get enough food.
+Children who have experienced food being withheld on multiple occasions as a form of punishment may be more susceptible to worry or anxiety that they will not get enough food.
 For example, sending children to bed without any dinner may cause them to worry that they will go hungry.
 As a result, children may equate food as love and worthiness and develop an unhealthy relationship with food.
-And when foods, like desserts or sweets, are used as a reward, children may assume that these foods are better or more valuable than other foods.
+And when foods, like desserts or sweets, are used as a reward, children may assume that they are better or more valuable than other foods.
 For example, telling children that they will get dessert if they eat all of their vegetables sends the wrong message about vegetables.

 12. Introduce New Foods with Familiar Foods

 Did you know that including familiar foods with new foods increases the likelihood of acceptance?
 8,9 It’s true!
 To introduce new foods, it is recommended to pair the new food with your child’s preferred foods and present the new food repeatedly until it is no longer “new.”

 13. Have the Kids Help Pick Out & Prepare Meals

 By having your children pick out the foods at the grocery store and help prepare the family meals, you will see which foods and flavors your child gravitates towards and prefers.
 These activities also help your children learn about nutrition.
 Not only that, they are more likely willing to eat or try foods that they helped prepare.

 When we eat quickly, we usually eat too much.
 Our brains take time to register fullness, and it better detects fullness when we are eating slowly.
 If your child keeps asking for seconds at mealtimes, tell your child to wait 10-15 minutes.
 This will help determine if they are truly still hungry.

 15. Be Mindful of Ingredients and Portion Sizes